ashkheid-zz/prc---css-var-js-webpack/readme.md

 B --> F[step02.js]
 ```

-Here I'm actully creating a `link` element in `step02.js` file, attaching the `style.css` to it and adding it into the `step02.html` file.
+Here I'm actually creating a `link` element in `step02.js` file, attaching the `style.css` to it and adding it into the `step02.html` file.

 ## File 03